SunilVeeravalli/XIRR_in_R/README.md

 Introduction
 ============

-XIRR stands for Extended Internal Rate of Return and is used to calculate return on investments done at different time periods which need not be periodic.
+XIRR stands for Extended Internal Rate of Return and is used to calculate return on investments made at different time periods which need not be periodic.

 XIRR gives the annualized return of a portfolio that include all cash flows.

 XIRR is a financial function available in Excel.
 The drawback with Excel's XIRR is that it will show the 0% XIRR as a default for negative returns.

 For use in R, I have written this code which calculates XIRR for both positive and negative returns.
-For the XIRR calculation in Python, please check my repository: **XIRR_in_Pyton**
+For the XIRR calculation in Python, please check my repository: [**XIRR_in_Pyton**](https://github.com/SunilVeeravalli/XIRR_in_Python)

 I hope you find my xirr function useful.